Your email address:

 Robafry

-Like you experienced in KC areas hundreds of miles away from a hurricane often experience beautiful/tranquil weather because all of the moisture is being sucked into the hurricane.
+As you experienced in KC, areas that are hundreds of miles away from a hurricane often experience beautiful/tranquil weather because all of the moisture is being sucked into the hurricane.

 Stephen Riddell